 UsAgainstAlzheimer’s Applauds Positive News on Alzheimer’s Drug Aducanumab

-Statement from George Vradenburg on the announcement by Biogen and Eisai of plans to seek regulatory approval in early 2020 by the Food and Drug Administration (FDA) for aducanumab, an investigational treatment for early Alzheimer’s disease.
+WASHINGTON, DC (October 22, 2019) – George Vradenburg, chairman and co-founder of UsAgainstAlzheimer’s, issued the following statement on the announcement today by Biogen and Eisai of plans to seek regulatory approval in early 2020 by the Food and Drug Administration (FDA) for aducanumab, an investigational treatment for early Alzheimer’s disease.
+A new analysis of a larger dataset from clinical studies showed aducanumab can reduce brain amyloid and clinical decline in patients with early Alzheimer’s disease.